Updated: 6 days ago

 A well-designed workflow lays out a plan for how and when to maintain assets.
 Unsurprisingly, there is no one-size-fits-all approach to getting started.

 In some businesses, assets are classified one by one and checklists are generated as needed.
-A more sophisticated facility often builds substantial asset inventories prior to implementing maintenance recommendations into procedures and work orders.
+A more sophisticated facility often builds substantial asset inventories before implementing maintenance recommendations into procedures and work orders.

 Establish your Objectives

 Making your preventive maintenance plan truly beneficial starts with establishing your objectives.
 Exactly what do you aim for?
-What are some ways we can reduce downtime, improve asset reliability, lower costs, or increase planned maintenance frequency?
+In what ways we can reduce downtime, improve asset reliability, lower costs, or increase planned maintenance frequency?
 What have you done to date to achieve these objectives?
 Where have you failed?
 This is where you should start your diagnostic process.

 Choose a Format